Open Source Music Publishing Software

 An excellent basic PHP library for reading, writing and manipulating CWR files.
 It has been used in production for two years by Aporia.
-It will convert CWR-compliant data to CWR, but if data is not CWR compliant, resulting CWR will not be valid either, as the validation is incomplete.
+It will convert CWR-compliant data to CWR, but if data is not CWR compliant, resulting CWR may not be valid either, as the validation is incomplete.

 APORIA is actively developed and may be a great add-on for in-house projects, particularly those written in PHP.
 However, there are no plans for it to become anything more than just the generation/parsing library.

 Django Music Publisher